SuzuSuzu-HaruHaru/league-standings/README.md

 ### Head-to-head comparisons

-As you may know, football competitions roughly divide in two categories when it comes to sorting methods: those like FIFA, where any tie in points is resolved by looking up tiebreakers (e.g. goal difference) in the *full* table, as it results from all the matches played by all the teams in the league/group; and those like UEFA, where if two or more teams are tied, then we first have to compute a sub-table from the matches that were played only between the teams concerned in the tie, and it is in *this* sub-table that we look up any tiebreakers to decide the final standings.
+As you may know, football competitions roughly divide in two categories when it comes to sorting methods: those like FIFA, where any tie in points is resolved by looking up tiebreakers (e.g. goal difference) in the *full* table, as it results from all the matches played by all the teams in the league/group; and those like UEFA, where if two or more teams are tied then we first have to compute a sub-table from the matches that were played only between the teams concerned in the tie, and it is in *this* sub-table that we look up any tiebreakers to decide the final standings.

-An example that shows this difference can be seen in [Group E at the UEFA Euro 2016](https://en.wikipedia.org/wiki/UEFA_Euro_2016), where the final table ended up looking like this
+An example will make this difference clear.
+Take [Group E at the UEFA Euro 2016](https://en.wikipedia.org/wiki/UEFA_Euro_2016), where the final table ended up looking like this

 | Position | Team       | Won | Drawn | Lost | GF        | GA            | GD               | Points |
 |----------|------------|:---:|:-----:|:----:|:---------:|:-------------:|:----------------:|:------:|